 Recharge at Coco Ichibanya Curry House

-- Tuck into a piping hot plate of Japanese curry at Coco Ichibanya’s first ever halal-certified outlet in Akihabara.
+- Tuck into a piping hot plate of Japanese curry at Coco Ichibanya’s first ever Halal-certified outlet in Akihabara.
 Whet your appetite with the crispy chicken cutlet or tender beef curry rice 😋

 Stroll along Megurogawa River

 - It’s your final day in Tokyo but you can never get enough of the cherry blossoms.
 Head over to Megurogawa River and be awed by thousands of sakura trees lining the sides of the river.
-The magnificent view is a definitely a sight to behold.
+The magnificent view is definitely a sight to behold.
 Plus, it’ll make the perfect instaworthy shot!